Dealing Safely with Mechanical Low Back Pain

-Back Pain is one of the most common ailments and has a range of different causes.
+Back Pain is one of the most common ailments and has various causes.
 We know mechanical low back pain is high on the list of reasons for you to experience back pain.

 Mechanical Low Back Pain could develop along the course of routine activity.
-We think this could result from a sprain or mild injury to the tissues including the muscles and ligaments that make up the lower back.
+We think this could result from a sprain or mild injury to the tissues that make up the lower back.

-This could be from poor posture, lifting heavy objects, a fall down the stairs, while playing at home/sports or another injury etc.
+From poor posture, lifting heavy objects, a fall down the stairs while playing at home/sports or another injury etc.

-Unlike the non-mechanical causes of low back pain, the treatment is usually allowing the tissues involved to heal over time with support - so major treatments like surgery are not involved.
+Unlike other causes of low back pain, the treatment usually allows the tissues involved to heal over time with support – so major treatments like surgery are not involved.

 Rather, physiotherapy and some pain medications will be recommended as well as fairly simple treatments at home that are quite effective.

-In this post, we explore what we can do by ourselves at home - after having been correctly diagnosed with mechanical back pain.
+This post explores what we can do alone at home after being correctly diagnosed with mechanical back pain.

-Following the development of back pain from some of the scenarios described above, you could apply ice using an icepack (home made frozen bag of vegetable from the freezer wrapped in a towel).
+Following the development of back pain from some of the scenarios described above, you could apply ice using an icepack (homemade frozen bag of vegetables from the freezer wrapped in a towel).